 A joint replacement may be an option as well.
 If a joint replacement surgery is right for you, you will benefit from the expertise of our highly-trained orthopedic surgeons who perform over 1,100 joint replacements each year.
 With skill and experience, our spine surgeons have strong outcomes with low readmission rates, low complications and high patient satisfaction.

-For More Information About UH Expertise for Arthritis of the Spine
+For More Information About UH Expertise for Arthritis of the Spine Treatment

-If you are living with arthritis of the spine and would like more information about finding relief through expert care at University Hospitals, contact the spine specialists at any of our convenient locations.
+If you are living with arthritis in the spine and would like more information about finding relief through expert care at University Hospitals, contact the spine specialists at any of our convenient locations.
 Call us today at 216-286-8888.